The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 - Best Rides at Magic Kingdom for School Age Kids

-Magic Kingdom also has a nightly fireworks show, Happily Ever After.
+Magic Kingdom also has a nightly fireworks and castle show.
 This can’t be missed and is an awesome end to your first Disney itinerary day.
 Arrive about 30 minutes before show time to grab a spot.

 Day 3: Epcot

 Epcot is the second park at Walt Disney World and a good place for day two.
-At this time it is undergoing some huge renovations that may not be complete until 2022.
-That means you can do the park in a half day using these two options.
+At this time it is undergoing some huge renovations that are continuing through the 2023 year.
+There are two ways to approach Epcot.

 If you sleep in enjoy a slow morning with breakfast at the resort.
 Take your time to explore the resort and have some pool time.
 You may also want to check the resort daily activities to see what is going on at the resort.

 If you are visiting Epcot and want to sleep in I would plan on arriving a bit later in the afternoon.
 There are so many incredible dining options at the World Showcase and I would book a dinner at one of them.